Jaehong-username/dininghall-mealplan/sprint2-report.md

 ## Incomplete Issues/User Stories
 Here are links to issues we worked on but did not complete in this sprint:
 * https://github.com/Jaehong-username/dininghall-mealplan/issues/4: This feature was not implemented due to time constraints and overlapping tasks; managers are unable to track meal usage without having a portal implemented.
 * https://github.com/Jaehong-username/dininghall-mealplan/issues/9: This feature was not fully implemented due to the complexity of user authorization in our application; in order to have a password change functionality, the server would have to send an email to the user.
+* * https://github.com/Jaehong-username/dininghall-mealplan/issues/11: This feature was not fully implemented due to time constraints; however, it has partially been completed.
+We aim to complete this feature by the end of the next sprint.

 * Our group decided to discuss and plan how to approach these issues in our next sprint.